iter8-tools/docs/docs/tutorials/load-test-grpc/usage.md

 # Load Test gRPC Services with SLOs

 !!! tip "Overview"
-    Iter8's `load-test-grpc` experiment chart can be used to generate call requests for gRPC services, collect built-in latency and error-related metrics, and validate service-level objectives (SLOs).
+    Use Iter8's `load-test-grpc` experiment chart to generate call requests for gRPC services, collect Iter8's built-in latency and error-related metrics, and validate service-level objectives (SLOs).

+    ***

+    **Use-cases:**

+    - Benchmarking
+    - Validation of service level objectives (SLOs)
+    - Safe rollouts
+    - Continuous delivery (CD)

+    If the gRPC service satisfies SLOs, it may be safely rolled out, for example, from a test environment to production.

+    ***

     <p align='center'>
       <img alt-text="load-test-http" src="../images/grpc-overview.png" width="90%" />
     </p>

-    **Use-cases:** Rapid testing, validation, safe rollouts, and continuous delivery (CD) of gRPC services are the motivating use-cases for this experiment type.
-If the gRPC service satisfies the SLOs, it may be safely rolled out, for example, from a test environment to a production environment.

 ***

 ???+ warning "Before you begin"
     1. [Install Iter8](../../getting-started/install.md).
-    2. Choose a language, and follow the linked instructions to run the gRPC service.
-The instructions also show how to update the app, which is not needed for this tutorial.
+    2. To run the gRPC service, choose any language and follow the linked instructions.
+The instructions also show how to update the service.
+This step is not required for this tutorial.
 Running the basic service is sufficient.

         === "C#"
             [Run the C# gRPC app](https://grpc.io/docs/languages/csharp/quickstart/#run-a-grpc-application).